Du Xing: Zhu Family Village

 After killing his adulteress wife at Mount Cuiping, Yang Xiong decides to join the outlaws at Liangshan Marsh with his sworn brother Shi Xiu.
 The burglar and tomb raider Shi Qian, who happened upon the killing, asks to go with them.
 On the way, the three eat in an inn belonging to the Zhu Family Manor.
-They get into a fray with the innkeeper after Shi Qian, finding the inn's food not appetising, stole its only rooster and cooked it for meal.
-As they run away pursued by men fetched by the innkeeper, Shi Qian is captured in a trap.
-Yang and Shi stumble into the neighbouring Li Family Manor, where they run into Du Xing when he is at an inn buying wine.
+They get into a fray with the innkeeper after Shi Qian, finding the inn's food not appetising, stole its only rooster and cooked it for a meal.
+As they were running away pursued by men fetched by the innkeeper, Shi Qian is captured in a trap.
+Yang and Shi stumble into the neighbouring Li Family Manor, where they run into Du Xing while he is at an inn buying wine.
 As Yang Xiong is his benefactor, Du Xing, now the butler of Li Ying, the head of Li Family Manor, asks his master to appeal to the Zhus to release Shi Qian.

 Li Ying writes a polite letter to the Zhu family requesting that they let Shi Qian go.
 Rebuffed by the Zhus, Li Ying assumes they reckoned he was not serious and sends Du Xing, his top servant, to personally deliver another letter.
-This time the Zhus tear up the letter and verbally insult Li Ying for associating himself with bandits.
+This time the Zhus tear up the letter and verbally insults Li Ying for associating himself with bandits.
 Shocked, Du Xing reports the aspersions to his master.
 Li is enraged and goes to confront the Zhus, taking some of his men.
 But he is wounded in the arm by an arrow shot by Zhu Biao.
 Luckily he is saved by Yang Xiong and Shi Xiu.
 Yang and Shi continue their way to Liangshan, where they mention Shi Qian and ask the outlaws to help rescue him.
 After three military offensives, Song Jiang eventually exterminates the Zhu Family Village.